KaluB70/Reaktor_assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The work here is basically me learning about "advanced" API usage and mass JSON data handling for a week.
 Learned a lot but still alot to learn! :)

+##CURRENTLY WORKING ON "MERN" STACK TO MAKE THE PROJECT ALOT MORE OPTIMIZED

 ## To start